sensingtheforest/sensingtheforest.github.io/src/posts/2025-11-08-podcast-episode-1.md

 <br />

+During the Sensing the Forest Summer School, we had ten artists working on bringing their sound installation to the Willows Green trail at Alice Holt.
+The forest became an exhibition for visitors to walk, listen, and experience these artistic responses to climate change.

+As the Sensing the Forest project is approaching an end, we created a two-episode podcast as an epilogue to share our stories along the journey of the summer school, and the sound installations presented in the [Your Sonic Forest exhibition](https://sensingtheforest.github.io/exhibition/).

 As the Sensing the Forest project is coming to an end, it is our delight to share the first of a two-episode podcast as an epilogue of the Sensing the Forest project.

 In Episode 1 we invited the participants from the 2024 summer school to talk about their installations: